Battle Cry for the Theatremaker

 Now we no longer spend our days waiting for permission to cross the rubicon to that utopian centre.
 No. We have walked off down the road and created our own industry; and us Jill and Jack of all trades are fast becoming the majority.

 Maybe one day our dirty ways will be studied in schools, paving the way for more like us?
-God I hope not.
-How awful a day that would be, to become an educated rebel.
+God, I hope not.
+How awful a day that would be to become an educated rebel.

 So, let it be known: the theatre has been re-occupied by its original tenant, The Maker of Theatre.
-And if you're craving some freedom, come join us off the radar and help plough up the stalls, erase an interval or two and tie some knots in the curtains.
-You'll learn on the job as you tear the tickets, serve the drinks, bring up the lights and then go break everyone’s heart with your self-penned aria.
+And if you're craving some freedom, come join us off the radar and help plow up the stalls, erase an interval or two and tie some knots in the curtains.
+You'll learn on the job as you tear the tickets, serve the drinks, bring up the lights, and then go break everyone’s heart with your self-penned aria.